Influence of topological degeneracy on the boundary Berezinskii-Kosterlitz-Thouless quantum phase transition of a dissipative resonant level

-where parameter $l$ indicates the RG flow progress: it increases when temperature $T$ decreases $l\sim \ln(T_0/T)$, with $T_0$ the initial temperature (a device-dependent parameter that can only be characterized experimentally). $K_\text{charge}$, with its initial value $1/(1+r)$, refers to the scaling dimension of the common field $\phi_c$. $K_\text{asy}$, which equals zero initially, refers to the scaling dimension from the left-right asymmetry~\cite{KaneFisherPRB92,DongHuaixiuPRB14}.
+where parameter $l$ indicates the RG flow progress~\cite{SupMat}: it equals zero at the beginning of RG, and increases when temperature $T$ decreases $l\sim \ln(T_0/T)$, with $T_0$ the initial temperature (a device-dependent parameter that can only be characterized experimentally). $K_\text{charge}$, with its initial value $1/(1+r)$, refers to the scaling dimension of the common field $\phi_c$. $K_\text{asy}$, which equals zero initially, refers to the scaling dimension from the left-right asymmetry~\cite{KaneFisherPRB92,DongHuaixiuPRB14}.
+These two parameters are introduced to model the change of bosonic-field correlation functions, during the RG flow.
+Briefly, these two parameters are introduced to model two influences of the RG flow.
+Firstly, during the RG flow, common field correlation, which equals $\langle \exp [i\phi_c(t)] \exp [-i\phi_c(0)] \rangle_\text{initial} \propto 1/t$ initially, becomes modified into the effective correlation $\langle \exp [i\phi_c(t)] \exp [-i\phi_c(0)] \rangle_\text{RG-effective} \propto 1/t^{K_\text{charge}}$.
+As the second effect, if $V_L \neq V_R$, the common ($\phi_c$) and difference ($\phi_f$) fields, which were initially uncorrelated, obtain the effective correlation $\langle \exp [i\phi_c(t)] \exp [-i\phi_f(0)] \rangle_\text{RG-effective} \propto 1/t^{K_\text{asy}}$, leading to, crucially, different correlations of bosonic fields ($\phi_L$ and $\phi_R$).
+Correlations above, evaluated during the RG flow, on the other hand define these two quantities $K_\text{charge}$ and $K_\text{asy}$.
+Crucially, these two parameters are conventionally involved in studying interacting systems (e.g., Refs.~\cite{KaneFisherPRB92,SchillerIngersentRG97}).
 For the symmetric case $V_L = V_R$, $K_\text{asy}$ is fixed at zero [red dashed line of Fig.~\ref{fig:phase_diagrams}(c)].
 The scaling dimension of lead-dot tunnelings becomes smaller than one (thus RG relevant) when $K_\text{charge}$ has become smaller than $K_C = 4/(1+r) - 1$.
 For asymmetric situations, by contrast, $|K_\text{asy}|$ increases during the RG flow [blue dashed line of Fig.~\ref{fig:phase_diagrams}(c)], after which the larger lead-dot coupling becomes more relevant than the weaker one, leading to an even more significant asymmetry~\cite{SupMat}.
 The high-temperature flow terminates when $T\sim t_\text{M}$.

 \textbf{\emph{Low-temperature RG, and the phase diagram}} --- For the low-temperature case $T \ll t_\text{M}$, only ground states are allowed as real states in the impurity, and after one lead-dot tunneling, the impurity system prefers to evolve to one of the ground states ($|\psi_1\rangle$ or $|\psi_2\rangle$), before the next lead-dot tunneling event.
 Neighbouring dot operators can be thus the same: a consequence of the presence of topological degeneracy.
 Low-temperature RG equations of an MZM-involved system become~\cite{SupMat}